Grande Armée: Organisation

 One of the most important factors in the Grande Armées success was its superior and highly flexible organisation.
 It was subdivided into several corps (usually from five to seven), each numbering anywhere between 10,000 and 50,000, with the average size being around 20,000 to 30,000 troops.
 These Corps d'Armée were self-contained, smaller armies of combined arms, consisting of elements from all the forces and support services discussed below.
 While capable of fully independent operations and of defending themselves until reinforced, the corps usually worked in close concert together and kept within a day's marching distance of one another.
 The corps would often follow separate routes on a wide front and were small enough to live by foraging, allowing fewer supplies to be carried.
 Through dispersion and the use of forced marches the Grande Armée was often able to surprise opposing armies by its speed of manoeuver.
 A corps, depending on its size and the importance of its mission, was commanded by a marshal, général en chef (general in chief (until 1812)) or général de division (lieutenant general).
+The likeness of military corps had already existed earlier in the 18th century, but it was not this perfect and permanent form created by Napoleon Bonaparte.

 Napoleon placed great trust in his corps commanders and usually allowed them a wide freedom of action, provided they acted within the outlines of his strategic objectives and worked together to accomplish them.
 When they failed to do this to his satisfaction, however, he would not hesitate to reprimand or relieve them and in many cases took personal command of their corps himself.
 Corps were first formed in 1800, when General Jean Moreau divided the Army of the Rhine into four corps.
 These were only temporary groupings, however, and it was not until 1804 that Napoleon made them permanent units.
 He would sometimes form the cavalry into separate corps, so they would be able to move and mass more quickly without being slowed by the infantry or foot artillery.

 The main tactical units of the corps were the divisions, usually consisting of 4,000 to 10,000 infantry or 2,000 to 4,000 cavalrymen.
 These in turn were made up of two or three brigades of two regiments apiece and supported by an artillery brigade of three or four batteries, each with six field cannons and two howitzers, making 24 to 32 guns in all.
 The divisions were also permanent administrative and operational units, commanded by a général de division and likewise capable of independent actions.